Italian Minor

 For more information, please consult the degree requirements section of the catalog.

-With the approval of the undergraduate advisor in Italian, one of the four elective courses may be substituted with a course at the 200-level or a course in such allied fields as classics, history, art, music, and women’s and gender studies.
+With the approval of the undergraduate advisor in Italian, one of the four elective courses may be substituted with a course in such allied fields as art history, classics, history, geography, music, political science, global studies, or any field in which the course includes discussion of any aspect of Italian history, politics or culture.

 Completion of ITAL 204 or ITAL 402 is considered a prerequisite for the minor.